Deutsche Pfandbriefbank

 Deutsche Pfandbriefbank AG is a German bank that specialises in real estate and public sector financing.
 As of 2016, it is a constituent of the SDAX trading index of German small-cap companies.
 It is based in Garching in Bayern, a suburb of Munich.
 Pfandbriefe is a German term for bonds issued in property financing.

+PBB has been designated as a Significant Institution since the entry into force of the European Banking Supervision framework in late 2014, and as a consequence is directly supervised by the European Central Bank.

+History

 PBB was a part of Hypo Real Estate (HRE), which was nationalised by the German government during the 2008 financial crisis.
-It was spun off in 2015 under EU rules on state aid to banks.
+It was spun off in 2015, under EU rules on state aid to banks.
 It was rated by Moody's up to June 2015.

-In May 2018, the German state – through HRE – placed around 22 million shares in PBB with institutional investors for 12.95 euros apiece in an accelerated bookbuilding; the sale raised around 287 million euros ($339.7 million) and slashed its stake in PBB to 3.5 percent from 20 percent.
-German public sector trust RAG Foundation bought a 4.5 percent stake.
+In May 2018, the German state – through HRE – placed around 22 million shares in PBB with institutional investors for €12.95 euros apiece in an accelerated bookbuilding; the sale raised around €287 million euros ($339.7 million) and slashed the state's stake in PBB to 3.5 percent from 20 percent.
+The German public sector trust RAG Foundation bought a 4.5 percent stake.

+In 2024, PBB navigated what it called the "greatest real estate crisis" since 2009 as profitability shrivelled, short sellers bet against the bank and its bonds came under pressure from a credit rating downgrade.

+In 2025, PBB announced it would not take on new business in the United States, as it considered the country too volatile under President Donald Trump.